 Before we are hired

-HR managers say the best path to a promotion is to take the initiative to perform the job you aspire to and the promotion will follow e.g., if you want to become a manager, start working like one.
+HR managers say the best path to a promotion is to take the initiative to perform the job you aspire to and the promotion will follow e.g. if you want to become a manager, start working like one.
 We take the same approach to winning new business:

-- Our website as a service – The first time a prospective client engages with us is typically visiting our website where we’ve packed useful information as both insight into know-how but also as information a business can utilise without even hiring us.
+- Our website as a service – The first time a prospective client engages with us is typically visiting our website where we’ve packed useful information as both insights into know-how but also as information a business can utilise without even hiring us.
 For example, we have a great guide on PPC management which visitors can download for free http://www.venturestream.co.uk/marketing/pay-per-click-management/.
 Try to be as helpful as possible as early as possible in forging a new consulting relationship.

 - Free audits and consultations – As the first step in working with potential new clients, we always look under the hood of their digital / ecommerce business to audit the quality of the existing website and digital marketing activities.
 If we can gain access to Google Analytics and other digital marketing systems e.g., Google Adwords, we can start consulting to clients on their unique business not just sell them on a generic approach.
-And our initial audits always involve a consulting presentation by real live person!
+And our initial audits always involve a consulting presentation by a real live person!
 If a client would like us to expand on the free audit and initial consultation before committing to a longer relationship we offer expanded scope audits and initial consultations http://www.venturestream.co.uk/proof-is-in-the-audit/.
-We’ve received great feedback on the quality of our initial audits and consultations, that they are a fantastic launch-pad for a new consulting relationship – both as insight into our digital marketing skills and hands on, open style of working.
+We’ve received great feedback on the quality of our initial audits and consultations, that they are a fantastic launch-pad for a new consulting relationship – both as insight into our digital marketing skills and hands-on, open style of working.

 - Honest, constructive feedback on client briefs – It’s great to receive a clear client brief for new work.
 Being a good consultant doesn’t mean you just provide a proposal and quote for service even if you do provide a detailed work plan with clear objectives.
 If you think there’s a better approach to achieve results, it’s important to share your views with the client before you sign on the line that is dotted.
 Always maintain a constructive tone, as you don’t want to cross the line in the critique of a client’s plans.
 And don’t take budgets for granted.
 We’ve been in situations where we advised prospective clients to spend less than their budget to help prove an earlier return on investment towards making the case for wider investment in the future.